 Heartland Film is a nonprofit arts organization founded in 1991 with the mission to inspire filmmakers and audiences through the transformative power of film.
 Heartland Film is a curator and supporter of purposeful filmmaking, honoring a wide variety of cinema and awarding storytellers from all over the world.
 The films we select and exhibit – whether they inspire and uplift, educate and inform, or have the ability to shift audiences’ perspectives on the world – all have one thing in common: they are entertaining films that do more than just entertain.

 Operating all throughout the year, Heartland Film is comprised of four major program areas:

-- Heartland Film Festival: Heartland Film brings the world to Indianapolis each October during the 10-day Heartland Film Festival.
+- Heartland International Film Festival: Heartland Film brings the world to Indianapolis each October during the 10-day Heartland International Film Festival.
 With over 270 screenings of independent films from around the globe, the Festival provides a unique opportunity for audiences to interact with more than 100 filmmakers whose art engages, educates and inspires.

 - Truly Moving Picture Award: Heartland Film honors select theatrically-released films with the Truly Moving Picture Award.
 Films that receive the Award have the power to promote positive change in audiences’ lives through the transformative power of the art form.

 - Heartland Film Roadshow: The Heartland Film Roadshow travels all across Indiana to offer year-round screenings of select Heartland films to the community.
 Screening venues include the Heartland Basile Theatre, Newfields, JCC Indianapolis, The Palladium, The Historic Artcraft Theatre and others.

 - Heartland Film Institute: The Heartland Film Institute inspires students and young filmmakers through initiatives such as the High School Film Competition and various workshops and seminars at the Festival and throughout the rest of the year.

 - Why is it important for Heartland Film to exist?
 How does the community benefit?